tomjoht/tomjoht.github.io/_restapicourse/docapis_course_overview.md

 ## Documenting REST APIs course

 Welcome to my course on writing documentation for REST APIs.
-Instead of just talking about abstract concepts, in this course I contextualize REST APIs with a direct, hands-on approach.
+In this course, instead of just talking about abstract concepts, I'm going to contextualize REST APIs with a direct, hands-on approach.

-You learn about API documentation in the context of using some simple weather APIs to put a weather forecast on your site.
+You'll learn about API documentation in the context of using some simple weather APIs to put a weather forecast on your site.

 As you use the API, you learn about endpoints, parameters, data types, authentication, cURL, JSON, the command line, Chrome's Developer Console, JavaScript, and other details associated with REST APIs.

 The point is that, rather than learning about these concepts independent of any context, you learn them by immersing yourself in a real scenario while using an API.

-After you use the API as a developer, you then shift perspectives and become a technical writer tasked with documenting a new endpoint that has been added to the API.
+After you use the API as a developer, you'll then shift perspectives and become a technical writer tasked with documenting a new endpoint that has been added to the API.

-As a technical writer, you tackle each element of a reference topic in REST API documentation:
+As a technical writer, you'll tackle each element of a reference topic in REST API documentation:

 * Resource descriptions
 * Endpoint definitions and methods